Dennis Prager: PragerU

-In 2009, Prager and his producer Allen Estrin started a website called PragerU, which creates five-minute videos on various topics from a conservative perspective.
+In 2009, Prager and his producer Allen Estrin started a website called PragerU.
+Despite what its name suggests, PragerU is not an academic institution, but rather creates videos on various topics from a conservative perspective.
 BuzzFeed News described PragerU as "one of the biggest, most influential and yet least understood forces in online media."
 As of 2018 it spent around 40% of its annual $10 million budget on marketing; each video is produced according to a consistent style.
 Videos cover topics such as "racism, sexism, income inequality, gun ownership, Islam, immigration, Israel, police brutality" and speech on college campuses.
 BuzzFeed News wrote that "the biggest reason PragerU has escaped national attention is that it mostly doesn't do Trump," or engage with the political news cycle.
 Some of its videos had viewer access restricted by YouTube in 2017.

 Personal life

 Prager speaks English, French, Russian and Hebrew.
 His brother, Kenneth Prager, is a physician and professor at Columbia University Irving Medical Center.
 His nephew, Joshua Prager, is a former writer for The Wall Street Journal.
+He and his second wife, Francine, adopted a son, Aaron Prager.
+He also has another son, David Prager.